Florida Atlantic vs. Illinois: Odds, spread, over/under - December 5

 Florida Atlantic vs. Illinois Betting Trends

-- So far this year, just one of the Fighting Illini games has hit the over.
+- So far this season, just one of the Fighting Illini games has hit the over.

 Florida Atlantic Futures Odds